gabomartini/VM-Managing/README.md

  11. On the Create a load balancer page, specify the load balancer name and take the defaults.
 Click Create when you are done then Next : Management >.
  12. In the Management tab, set Boot diagnostics to Disable, then click Next: Health >.
 Review the default settings in the Health tab and proceed with Next: Advanced >.
 In the Advanced tab, click Review + Create, ensure validation passes, and click Create.
 Note: Wait for the virtual machine scale set deployment to complete.
 This should take approximately 5 minutes.

-## Task 4: Scale Azure Virtual Machine Scale Sets
+## Task 4: Adjust the scaling of Azure Virtual Machine Scale Sets.

 In this task, you scale the virtual machine scale set using a custom scale rule.